White Poison Chapter 1 - How "they" became poison in UM

 1. Not enough space for eat-in during meal times, so, tapau (with white poison)

-2. Convenient because don't have to wash (just throw, but infact students just leave it on table)
+2. Convenient because don't have to wash (just throw, but infact students just leave it on table)3.
+Don't have to carry own container everywhere they go

-4. Lazy go back room to get own container
+4. Lazy go back room to get own container5.
+Lazy to wash own container

-7. Not aware of what white poison can do to the environment and health
+6. Not hygiene because of improper cleaning7.
+Not aware of what white poison can do to the environment and health

 polystyrene will not decay even after storm, rain and etc.